ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

                 DISTRIB_CODENAME=focal
                 DISTRIB_DESCRIPTION="Ubuntu 20.04.5 LTS"

-2. Verify the kernel version using the following steps:
+2. Verify the kernel version.

     a.
 To check the kernel version of your Linux system, type the following command: